Our National Network

 The Innovation Exchange

-The Innovation Exchange identifies innovations for the Accelerated Access Collaborative and for local adoption.
-The Accelerated Access Collaborative is a national partnership of organisations including NHS England, Department of Health and Social Care, Department for Business Energy and Industrial Strategy, NICE, NHS Improvement and the AHSNs.
+The National Innovation Exchange identifies innovations for the Accelerated Access Collaborative (AAC) and for local adoption.
+The AAC is a national partnership of organisations including NHS England, Department of Health and Social Care, Department for Business Energy and Industrial Strategy, NICE, NHS Improvement and the AHSNs.

 The Innovation Exchange has four structured elements:

-Meridian is the West Midlands’ online healthcare innovation exchange, supporting the adoption of good practice and the sharing of lessons learned. here.
+Meridian is the West Midlands’ online health innovation exchange, supporting the adoption of good practice and the sharing of lessons learned.